Baseflow/PhotoView/README.md

     }
 }
 ```

+## Usage with Fresco
+Due to the complex nature of Fresco, this library does not currently support Fresco.
+See [this project](https://github.com/ongakuer/PhotoDraweeView) as an alternative solution.

 ## Pull Requests / Contribution
 Development happens in **develop** branch of this repository, and Pull Requests should be filled against that branch.